 In the not-so-distant past, the main benefit of commercial solar adoption was rooted in affecting environmental change.
 Early photovoltaic (PV) technology adopters saw it as a potential solution to what had become a global energy crisis.

-It worked.
-Today, solar energy adoption is at an all-time high (last year, the U.S. increased its solar installations by 95%, the highest growth rate on record).
+Today, solar energy adoption is thriving.
+In just the first quarter of 2019, the U.S. installed 2.7 gigawatts (GW) of solar power—enough to generate energy for nearly 13 million homes.
+Moreover, total U.S. PV capacity is expected to double by 2024.
 Only now, it’s not just the environmentalists championing the cause.
-According to a recent SunPower survey*, 87% of business respondents cite saving money as one of the primary reasons for funding solar projects—with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their commercial solar panel system.
+According to a SunPower survey*, 87% of business respondents cite saving money as one of the primary reasons for funding solar projects—with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their commercial solar panel system.

-Yes, financial gain has jockeyed to the number one solar energy benefit position.
-But environmental impact is still very much in the mix, followed by brand elevation in third place.
+While financial gain has risen to the number one solar energy benefit position, environmental impact is still very much in the mix, followed by brand elevation in third place.

-You could look at this as a negative shift in human values, but we see this as potentially presenting solar energy as a more attractive solution to a greater number of companies.
-And as the benefits of sustainable business practices continue to grow and evolve, we’ll all “profit” from the end-result.
+You could look at this as a negative shift in human values, but it's really about solar energy becoming a more attractive solution to a greater number of companies.
+And, as the benefits of sustainable business practices continue to grow and evolve, everyone can “profit” from the end result.

 The new solar power benefit order